 Social work researchers believe it is within our reach to eliminate homelessness in the United States.
 Learn how it can be done.

-USC President Carol L. Folt joins community leaders at the renovated campus, which includes a USC-run preschool and housing for homeless veterans and their families.
+USC President Carol Folt joins community leaders at the renovated campus, which includes a USC-run preschool and housing for homeless veterans and their families.

 A new grant supports spreading Keck School of Medicine of USC’s successful model to other communities with people who are unsheltered.